 The core features of Android OS include its open-source nature, Android user interface, security updates, multitasking capabilities, and Google Play Store integration, which offers access to millions of apps.
-Android OS also ensures customizability for manufacturers and the latest Android version and provides a user-friendly UI/UX for smooth navigation.
+Android OS ensures customizability for manufacturers and supports the latest Android version.
+It provides a user-friendly UI/UX for smooth navigation.

 What Is Android OS?